Canadian Supply Chains Act

 All LV Canada employees are required to follow the LVA International Trade Policy, which provides policies and procedures designed to prevent sanctions and international trade (i.e., import and export) law violations, including those related to forced and child labor.

-LV Canada employees must report any suspected violation of the LVA International Trade Policy to the LVA Legal Department and/or the LVMH Alert Line, which is available to all LV Canada employees.
+LV Canada employees must report any suspected violation of the LVA International Trade Policy through LVA’s reporting policy and/or the LVMH Alert Line, which is available to all LV Canada employees.

 6. Participation in Multi-Party Initiatives in High-Risk Areas